strues/swerpbox/README.md

 ## Get Started

 Clone this repository or upload the contents of the repository to your web server.
-Where you place the SwerpBox files is where all of your activities will take place.
+Where you place the SwerpBox files is where all the fun happens.
 I recommend working out of your home directory.

 Example: `/home/<USER>/swerpbox`